 Panama also offers the regular residence programs available in most countries, such as residence through marriage to a Panamanian or even being a parent of a child born in Panama.
 If you don’t meet one of these qualifications and, like me, you are not a citizen of one of the 50 Friendly Nations, the programs listed above are your best route toward Panamanian residence.

-Now, let’s take a deep dive into Panama’s Friendly Nations Visa and examine what it is, who qualifies, how it works, and how to get one.
+Now, let’s take a deep dive into the Panama Friendly Nations Visa and examine what it is, who qualifies, how it works, and how to get one.

-The Ultimate Guide to Panama’s Friendly Nations Visa
+The Guide to the Panama Friendly Nations Visa